tamas646/mybel/README.md

 # mybel
 Notification rings using the terminal bel.

-It's just a simple script to notify you on a busy day if a command has finished running.
+It's just a simple script to notify you if a command has finished running.

 ## Usage
 `<any command> ; <mybel[1-3]>`